yudhisteer/Face-Recognition-with-Masks/README.md

 We clearly see a great improvement in our testing accuracy but we need to do more tests to ensure the robustness of the model.

 #### 3.7.2 Evaluation: Mask Dataset
 What we have been doing till now is train our images on the ```CASIA``` dataset with masks and without masks and then test it onto our **without** mask ```Lfw``` dataset.
 The accuracy we got before was for face recognition **without** masks.
-We need to propose another method for evaluation of faces **with** masks.
+We need to propose another method for the evaluation of faces **with** masks.
 Out steps are as follows:

-1. Use a new dataset which has never used in our FaceNet training.
+1. Use a new dataset that has never been used in our FaceNet training.
 2. Select 1000 different class images(1000 persons) - they are regarded as our face database(reference data: ref_data): No Mask Folder
 3. In these 1000 class images make them wear masks - these images will be used as test images(target data: tar_data): Mask Folder
-4. We caculate the embeddings of both images(masks and without masks) and use them to do face matching.
+4. We calculate the embeddings of both images(masks and without masks) and use them to do face matching.

-For the example below we assume am image as a 3-dimentional embedding.
+For the example, below we assume an image as a 3-dimensional embedding.
 We calculate the euclidean distance using the ```d``` function explained before for the target image(image with masks) and the images in our No Mask folder.
 If the indexes of both images match and the distance is below a threshold(0.3) then we conclude we have a correct matching.

 <p align="center">
   <img src= "https://user-images.githubusercontent.com/59663734/143234725-6b87b1dd-151a-48ff-a178-f1abaa6f10e3.png" />